 - The trainers or web instructors can personalize the training program for each student

-- Global connect and collaborative learning happen among audiences or students
+- Global connect and collaborative learning to happen among audiences or students

 The advantages of asynchronous training are as follows: